Approved by the Board of Governors, 2016/12/14; Reviewed, revisions approved 2019/10/08

 Sexual Violence Response Team:

 A group of University personnel that ensures appropriate support and services are provided and coordinates effective responses to incidents of sexual violence and conducts risk assessments related to sexual violence.
-The team is composed of representatives of the Sexual Violence Response Office, Community Safety Department, Office of Student Community Relations, Security Services, Personal Counselling Services, Residence Life and, in cases involving faculty or staff, relevant Human Resources and/or Faculty Relations representatives.
+The team is composed of representatives from the Centre, Community Safety Department, Office of Student Community Relations, Personal Counselling Services, Residence Life (in matters relating to residence) and, in cases involving faculty or staff, relevant Human Resources and/or Faculty Relations representatives.

 A union representative, legal counsel, friend, relative or other person who accompanies an individual reporting sexual violence during the investigation and/or adjudication process.